 Protection of designs can also be just as important for user interfaces in software applications.
 Usability of an interface makes all the difference in the online customer experience, and a website or app which is a joy to use will be one that customers return to again and again.

-“If you have designed something where at least part of its value lies in its aesthetic appeal, it may be worth protecting with a registered design,” says David Roberts, a Partner at Page White and Farrer who has advised on the registration of hundreds of designs.
+“If you have designed something where at least part of its value lies in its aesthetic appeal, it may be worth protecting with a registered design,” says David Roberts, a partner at Page White Farrer who has advised on the registration of hundreds of designs.
 “Taking a proactive approach to managing your intellectual property enables you to remain in control and gives you the power to prevent others copying or using your designs.
 Registering a design is a valuable and inexpensive, but often overlooked, form of IP protection.”